davidoram/kratos-selfservice-ui-go/blog-post/Blog-post.md

 - The Docker file uses a multi-stage build, to produce a smaller Docker image (approx 7 Mb).
 - Test suite for the website is written using [Cypress](https://www.cypress.io/).
 The tests cover all the important features.
     - The application uses `data-cy` attributes as test hooks, as recommended in the [cypress best practices](https://docs.cypress.io/guides/references/best-practices#Selecting-Elements).
+    - The test use the `mailhog` API to check programatically if registration emails are correct.
     - Tests run in Docker, so no need to install cypress.
     - Its easy to run tests against newer (or older) browser releases, by altering the base image in the [Dockerfile](cypress-tests/Dockerfile)
     - Easy to run the tests in headless or interactive mode.
 The interactive tests use a browsers bundled with the [cypress-included](https://github.com/cypress-io/cypress-docker-images#cypress-docker-images-) images, which means that it does not interfere or clash with the browser running on my laptop.
 See the `make cypress` target to see how that runs in conjunction with an [X](https://en.wikipedia.org/wiki/X_Window_System) server running on my laptop.